Port Dickson Beach and Other Things To Do

 Port Dickson 3D art gallery

-I did discover something else while I was driving around in Port Dickson though.
+I did discover something else while I was driving around in Port Dickson, exploring.

 The Alive 3D Art Gallery is a little place within a row of shophouses showcasing some pretty cool 3D art.